mtumilowicz/scala-akka-http-workshop/README.md

       down the hierarchy as possible
       * When a fault occurs in the top level of the actor system, it could restart all the top-level actors or even shut down the actor system.
-    * If an actor instance were to be stopped, the ActorRef would refer to the system’s deadLetters , which would break the application
 * 4.3.2 Predefined strategies
     * The top-level actors in an application are created under the /user path and supervised by the user guardian